APCSPrinciples/SolderGates/README.md

-Build circuits and logic gates with paper circuits
+Build logic gates with paper circuits
 ----------------------------------------------
 In this lab you will build three circuits: a basic circuit, an ***AND*** gate and an ***OR*** gate.
 For materials you will need the following:
 * card stock (paper)